1924 Pittsburgh Panthers football team: At Grove City

 The Panthers opened the 1924 season on the road against the Grove City Crimson coached by former Pitt star Charley Bowser.
 Bowser was elevated to head coach when former head man Guy Williamson retired.
-(Subsequently, Coach Sutherland convinced Williamson to join the Pitt staff) Grove City won the first two games played against Pitt, in 1896 and 1898, but hasn't been able to best the Panthers in the past seven meetings.
+(Subsequently, Coach Sutherland convinced Williamson to join the Pitt staff) Grove City won the first two games played against Pitt, in 1896 and 1898, but weren't able to beat the Panthers in the next seven meetings.
 "The whole district is wrought up over the contest, and a record-breaking crowd of fans is anticipated.
 The Grovers are in good shape.
 The team is just as heavy as Pitt, and probably further advanced in development.
 Indications point to a stubborn battle all the way with nothing to indicate a lopsided score."

 On Friday afternoon, the Panthers traveling squad boarded the train for the ride to Grove City, which included a dinner stop at the Nixon Hotel in Butler.
 "Coach Jock Sutherland has decided to take 30 members of his squad on the trip, and all the boys are "r'arin'"to go."
 The Pitt fans are anxious to see how the lineup with six new men "will act in a tight place."

 Max E. Hannum of The Pittsburgh Press reported: "The new Pitt football machine, under the direction of its first alumni coach, Dr. John Bain Sutherland, got off to a good start here this afternoon, defeating the Grove City collegians, coached by Charley Bowser, another former Panther, by a score of 14 to 0."